- Center for Experiential Learning (CEL)

 Quillen College of Medicine's Institutional Educational Objectives serve as a foundation for our undergraduate medical education program and can be found on the Medical Student Education Committee (MSEC) site.

-All schedule information is subject to change and is superseded by information posted
+within this system.
+All schedule information is subject to change and is superseded

 Questions?
 Please call 423-439-6327.